 CR2412/BR2412 3V Lithium Non-Rechargeable Batteries Equivalents and Replacements

-CR2412/BR2412 are not the most common button/cell type 3V lithium non-rechargeable batteries on the market, but due to their dimensions, they are often used in small card-like devices, watches, car keys, memory backup, various medical meters, and similar.
+CR2412/BR2412 batteries are not the most common button/cell type 3V lithium non-rechargeable batteries on the market, but due to their dimensions, they are often used in small card-like devices, watches, car keys, calculators, memory backup, various medical meters, and similar.

 And as such, when the original battery needs replacement, it is very important to find the proper one.

 CR2412/BR2412 batteries are button/cell batteries with a diameter of 24.5 mm (~0.96 inches) and a height of only 1.2 mm (0.047 inches).
-Thus, it is a very light battery, weighing around 2 grams (0.07 ounces).
+Thus, it is a very thin and light battery, weighing around 2 grams (0.07 ounces).

 CR2412/BR2412 batteries have negative electrodes made of lithium and positive electrodes made either of manganese dioxide (CR2412) or carbon-monofluoride (BR2412).